-O.DES3 The TOE includes functionality to provide encryption and decryption facilities of the Triple-DES algorithm, resistant to attack as described in. (see also Note 7 in section 5.1.1.1).
-O.RSA The TOE includes functionality to provide encryption, decryption, signature creation and signature verification using the RSA algorithm, resistant to attack as described in Table 7.

-O.RSA_PubKey The TOE includes functionality to compute an RSA public key from an RSA private key, resistant to attack as described in Table 7.
-O.RSA_KeyGen The TOE includes functionality to generate RSA key pairs, resistant to attack as described in Table 7.
-O.ECC The TOE includes functionality to provide signature creation and signature verification using the ECC over GF(p) algorithm, resistant to attack as described in Table 7.
-O.ECC_DHKE The TOE includes functionality to provide Diffie-Hellman key exchange based on ECC over GF(p), resistant to attack as described in Table 7.
-O.ECC_KeyGen The TOE includes functionality to generate ECC over GF(p) key pairs, resistant to attack as described in Table 7.
-O.SHA The TOE includes functionality to provide electronic hashing facilities using the SHA-1, SHA-224 and SHA-256 algorithms.
+O.DES3 The TOE includes functionality to provide encryption and decryption facilities of the Triple-DES algorithm, resistant to attack as described in Table 7: Algorithm Resistance Overview (see also Note 7 in section 5.1.1.1).
+This uses the hardware DES engine specified in the security objective O.HW_DES3 defined in the hardware Security Target.
+O.RSA The TOE includes functionality to provide public key facilities using the RSA algorithm and RSA-CRT algorithm, resistant to attack as described in Table 7: Algorithm Resistance Overview.
+O.RSA_KeyGen The TOE includes functionality to generate RSA and RSA CRT key pairs, resistant to attack as described in Table 7: Algorithm Resistance Overview.
+O.SHA-1 The TOE includes functionality to provide electronic hashing facilities using the SHA-1 algorithm, resistant to attack as described in Table 7: Algorithm Resistance Overview.
 O.COPY The TOE includes functionality to copy memory content using a routine that implements countermeasures against side channel attacks.
 O.REUSE The TOE includes measures to ensure that the memory resources being used by the TOE cannot be disclosed to subsequent users of the same memory resource.